Posts by Bouke

 How to place footpads

-March 16th, 2024 Posted by Boards, Tips and motivation, Uncategorized No Comment yet
+March 16th, 2024 Posted by Boards, Tips and motivation No Comment yet

 Replacement pads for Witchcraft boards can be bought from our web shop.
 There are 2 types old (rounded) and new (squarer) in 2 sizes.
 Please make sure you order the right type.